Kilimanjaro Climb Rongai Route

 The adventure starts at our hotel in Marangu.
 There will be a trip briefing this afternoon/evening.
 Please bring your passport, insurance and air ticket details.
 The briefing will cover all aspects of your trip and will include the distribution of any equipment you have booked.

-Day 2 : Begin Ascent Through Rongai Forest
+Day 2 : Begin ascent through Rongai Forest

 Meals Included: Breakfast, Lunch, Dinner